 The Maly Staff is happy to help with using library resources and locating research materials.

 The collection has survived several moves as the seminary relocated from downtown to Price Hill to Norwood to its present location in Anderson Township.
 Twice it has suffered from fire with substantial losses.
-Today it is housed in the east wing of the Athenaeum building in a facility that was fully renovated in 2007.
+Today it is housed in the east wing of the main building in a facility that was fully renovated in 2007.

 The Maly Library collection emphasizes the fields of biblical studies, theology, liturgy, church history and pastoral counseling.
 It is also strong in the areas of canon law, bioethics, and classical and current spirituality.
 Although its primary emphasis is the Roman Catholic tradition, it provides resources that promote the understanding of other religious and cultural traditions.